Richardbrown85/creative-wave-design/README.md

 #### Browser Compatibility

-Deployed site works on the following internet browsers
+The deployed site works on the following internet browsers
 - Google Chrome
 - Firefox
 - Edge

 #### Responsiveness

+The deployed site has been tested across different screen sizes for responsiveness such as 320px to 2560px.

 ### Techologies used for testing